 3 Regression fundamentals

 In this chapter, we provide a short introduction to the fundamentals of regression analysis with a focus on ordinary least-squares (OLS) regression.
 Our emphasis here is on helping the reader to build intuition for the mechanics of regression.
 We demonstrate different ways of achieving various regression results to strengthen the reader’s intuition for what regression is doing.
-In this spirit, we close the chapter with a brief discussion of the Frisch-Waugh-Lovell theorem which provides a way of representing multivariate regression coefficients as the result of a single-variable regression.
+In this spirit, we close the chapter with a brief discussion of the Frisch-Waugh-Lovell theorem, which provides a way of representing multivariate regression coefficients as the result of a single-variable regression.

 While we motivate some of our regressions with a data set that prompts a number of causal questions, we largely sidestep the issue of when OLS regression does or does not produce valid estimates of causal effects.
-Thus while we loosely hint at possible causal interpretations of results in this chapter, the reader should be cautious about these interpretations.
+Thus, while we hint at possible causal interpretations of results in this chapter, the reader should be cautious about these interpretations.
 We begin our formal analysis of causal inference with Chapter 4.

 3.1 Introduction

 \[ y_i = \beta_0 + \beta_1 \times x_{i1} + \beta_2 \times x_{i2} + \epsilon_i \] where \(i \in {1, \dots, n}\) denotes the data for a particular unit.
+We can write that in matrix form as follows:

 \[ \begin{bmatrix} y_1 \\ y_2 \\ \dots \\ y_{n-1} \\ y_{n} \\ \end{bmatrix} = \begin{bmatrix} 1 & x_{11} & x_{12} \\ 1 & x_{21} & x_{22} \\ \dots & \dots & \dots \\ 1 & x_{n-1,1} & x_{n-1, 2} \\ 1 & x_{n, 1} & x_{n, 2} \end{bmatrix} \times \begin{bmatrix} \beta_0 \\ \beta_1 \\ \beta_2 \end{bmatrix} + \begin{bmatrix} \epsilon_1 \\ \epsilon_2 \\ \dots \\ \epsilon_{n-1} \\ \epsilon_{n} \\ \end{bmatrix} \]

-And this can be written even more compactly as
+And this can be written even more compactly as:

 \[ y = X \beta + \epsilon \] where \(X\) is an \(n \times 3\) matrix and \(y\) is an \(n\)-element vector.
-It is conventional to denote the number of columns in the \(X\) matrix using \(k\), where \(k = 3\) in this case.1
+It is conventional to denote the number of columns in the \(X\) matrix using \(k\), where \(k = 3\) in this case.2

 In a regression context, we call \(X\) the regressors, \(y\) the regressand, and \(\epsilon\) the error term.
 We assume that we observe \(X\) and \(y\), but not \(\epsilon\).
 If we did observe \(\epsilon\), then we could probably solve for the exact value of the coefficients \(\beta\) with just a few observations.
 Lacking such information, we can produce an estimate of our estimand, \(\beta\).
 Our estimate (\(\hat{\beta}\)) is likely to differ from \(\beta\) due to noise arising from the randomness of the unobserved \(\epsilon\) and also possibly bias.
 There will usually be a number of estimators that we might consider for a particular problem.
 We will focus on the ordinary least-squares regression (or OLS) estimator as the source for our estimates in this chapter.